MargZhao/CPAEP/README.md

 make TEST_MODULE=tb_444_mac_gemm questasim-run-gui
 ```

 You can modify the NumTests parameter in the tb to do more test.
+You should see similar result like:

 ```bash
 Some long log of the previous tests.